As a psychotherapist, I offer a range of specialties:

 Whether we are struggling with a divorce, the death of a loved one, or a life-threatening illness, these major life shakeups provide a potent opportunity to go inward and to discover the healing potential waiting for us on the other side of the pain.
 Often, fear is the doorway that we must walk through to find liberation.
 I incorporate the latest healing modalities to help you safely explore fear, loss, and pain.
 When these challenges are approached mindfully and with expert support, we can discover new levels of courage, compassion and strength within ourselves.

 The poet Rainer Maria Rilke wrote, “Maybe every terror is, at absolute bottom, only something helpless, wanting our help.”
-I use IFS and other modalities to bring healing to those tender and deeply scared aspects of ourselves that are seeking a higher sense of safety and comfort.
+I use IFS, Accelerated Experiential Dynamic Psychotherapy (AEDP) and other modalities to bring healing to those tender and deeply scared aspects of ourselves that are seeking a higher sense of safety and comfort.
 While we may not be able to escape life’s transitions themselves, we can heal the anxiety, the fear, the depression and the sense of isolation that can accompany these major events.

 Psychedelic Integration